 It’s become more common for pregnant women and families with children to be placed in B&Bs.
 This is often due to a shortage of suitable flats or houses.
 You might get a private bedroom but you will probably have to share the bathroom.
 There are usually no cooking facilities, so you may have to rely on takeaway food.
 If there’s a kitchen, you probably have to share it.
 Bringing up young children in one room with only a microwave and fridge with no cooker, garden, or bath is a reality for many in Reading.

 As we’re sure you can appreciate, these are challenging places to try to keep or get your life on track.
 Launchpad’s Floating Support service works with people in situations like this every day of the week.
-Last year we worked with 400 people, 25% of whom were vulnerable families.
+Last year we worked with more than 400 people.